Pulse Pro : WPA3 Security and Router Settings Troubleshooting

 Note: Your router will then restart.
 After several minutes, ensure that your Wi-Fi is back up and running and that your have an Internet connection again.

-With WPA2 now enabled, follow the standard pairing process for your Automate Pulse Pro Hub.
+With WPA2 now enabled, follow the standard pairing process for your Pulse PRO.

-For more detailed instructions on how to pair the Hub, see Pulse Pro Hub: Wi-Fi Setup
+For more detailed instructions on how to pair the Pulse PRO, see Pulse Pro: Wi-Fi Setup

 5. Optional: Switch your router back to WPA3 security.

-Once your Automate Pulse Pro Hub has successfully paired, you can switch the router’s security back to WPA3 by following the same steps and selecting WPA3.
-The Hub should stay connected, even after the security mode is changed back to WPA3.
+Once your Automate Pulse PRO has successfully paired, you can switch the router’s security back to WPA3 by following the same steps and selecting WPA3.
+The Pulse PRO should stay connected, even after the security mode is changed back to WPA3.

 • Related Articles